camunda/camunda-docs-static/enterprise/content/announcement.md

 ---

-This page contains announcements of the end of maintenance for the specific versions of the Camunda BPM Platform and changes of the supported environments.
-End of maintenance means that Camunda will not perform any maintenance or release any bug fixes and patch releases related to the mentioned version after the specified date.
-Please see the following sections for the full announcements.
-The announced dates are based on our standard support period of 18 month.
+This page contains important announcements from the Camunda enterprise support.
+In the following section we list information about changes to the supported environments and schedule end of maintenace dates for specific versions of the Camunda BPM platform.
+The announced end of maintenance dates are based on our standard support period of 18 month.

 # List of Announcements